Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 A non-pressurized filter basket is single-wall with only the standard mesh bottom.
 As these filter baskets don’t have a second wall, there’s nothing else to create pressure when you brew your coffee.
 Only the grind and how hard you tamp the puck influence the pressure in the basket.
 This is why it’s more important to dial in the grind correctly.

-Overall, non-pressurized baskets need more precision but can create a more refined espresso than pressurized baskets.
+Overall, non-pressurized baskets need more precision but can create a much more refined espresso than pressurized baskets.
 The single wall on the non-pressurized filter is more responsive to different grind settings, so you get a better extraction and rich-tasting espresso.

 The Winner: Breville Barista Express

-The Barista Express has more options, both easier to use (non-pressurized) and more advanced (pressurized) filter baskets.
 Although you could buy non-pressurized filters for the La Specialista, the grinder influences which type of basket you can use.
 More on that below.

 Grinder